Kidswatter/Kidsybot/Installation-guide-for-OSX.md

 Log into the bot's account on your Discord client and join the server you want your bot to live on.
 Then, log out of the bot's account and log back into your Main Account. *This only needs to be performed once.*
 If you are using a `BOT` account and put your bot's token in the `options.ini` file you don't need to do this.

+To start the bot open terminal.
 With terminal open type the following to access the MusicBot folder:

     cd desktop
     cd MusicBot-review

-### 3.a Test the bot (non permanent)
-Make sure you're still in the `MusicBot` folder (you should see `Name-MacBook-Pro:MusicBot-review Username$` or something similar in front of the cursor).
-If you don't see that repeat, type `cd` followed by `return` and repeat the above steps.
+(you should see `Name-MacBook-Pro:MusicBot-review Username$` or something similar in front of the cursor)

-Run this:
+Next run this:

     python3.5 run.py